Oakland Arena, former Warriors home, to host NBA All-Star events

-A beloved Bay Area sports landmark once again will host some of the NBA's best players.
+A beloved Bay Area sports landmark once again will host some of the NBA's biggest stars.

-With the 2025 NBA All-Star Game coming to Chase Center in San Francisco this season, the Warriors' previous home, the Oakland Arena, formerly known as Oracle Arena, will play host to a number of events in the week leading up to the main event on Feb.
-16 in San Francisco.
+With the 2025 NBA All-Star Game coming to Chase Center in San Francisco this season, the Warriors' previous home, Oakland Arena, formerly known as Oracle Arena, will host numerous events in the week leading up to the Feb.
+16 main event.

 The vacant arena across the Bay Bridge will host the Ruffles NBA All-Star Celebrity Game on Feb.
 14, and both the NBA All-Star Practice and NBA HBCU Classic on Feb.
 15.